Social Cost of Carbon Explorer

 4. Discounting Module

-- The discount rate represents how much weight is assigned today to impacts felt in the future.
+The discounting module translates future economic damages into present-day dollars.
+One parameter is offered here, chosen by two button choices for the discount rate: 2% or 3%.
+Results can also be compared across the two discount rates—holding other parameters constant—by clicking the Discount Rates button at the top of the data tool.
+The discount rate represents how much weight is assigned today to impacts felt in the future.
 The higher the discount rate, the less weight is placed on future damages.
 The decision we make about the discount rate determines how the undiscounted marginal damages in the third module are added up and converted into a present value of damages, which is the social cost of carbon.
-Our model is saying that, “given the decisions we made through the four modeling steps, emitting one additional ton of CO2 in the year 2020 will create a stream of economic damages valued at $185 on average.”
+Our model is saying that, “given the decisions we made in the four modules, emitting one additional ton of CO2 in the year 2020 will create a stream of economic damages valued at $185 on average.”

 A Note on Discounting Methods